Autumn Term 1 2021

 Here is an example of our vocabulary wall so far in geography:

 It’s only week one and Year 6 have already proved themselves to be willing and capable of being challenged in maths.
-They have completed some really tricky problem solving to show their understanding of place value, comparing and ordering numbers up to 10,000,000 so far.
+They have completed some really tricky problem solving to show their understanding of place value, comparing and ordering numbers up to 10,000,000 so far and including decimals.
 Their self assessments at the end of lessons is showing a really good attitude to challenge and learning – having a growth mind-set and seeing challenge as a good thing will really help the children to progress with their maths.
 It needs to feel challenging!

 Year 6 have been learning the skill of using lines and experimenting with different lines and tools to make lines.
 This sounds really simple but it was quite interesting to see the children enjoying sketching in their art books and starting to think about how these lines could be used to add a feeling of movement to a picture which they will be starting to work on shortly.